IAmArthurAdams/aerones-360-player/README.md

 ### 3. Start the Development Server

 Run the development server to start the application:
-`npm run dev `
+`npm run dev`

 The video player will be available at [http://localhost:5173/](http://localhost:5173/) in your browser.

 ## Video and Metadata

 - **Video File:** Due to the size of the video file, it has not been included in the repository.
-You can download the video from the following link:[Download Video](https://drive.google.com/file/d/1ziju7mIYDo5Zq6po8dNCiT7HRK_I8FqY/view)
+You can download the video from the following link: [Download Video](https://drive.google.com/file/d/1ziju7mIYDo5Zq6po8dNCiT7HRK_I8FqY/view)
 - **Metadata JSON:** The required metadata JSON file is already included in the repository.
 No additional downloads are necessary for the metadata.

 ## How to Use the Video Player